-We here at drchrono (the makers of onpatient) understand the importance around the security of your information. drchrono uses nothing but the most secure servers to ensure your information is stored, and protected to the highest of standards.
+We here at DrChrono (the developers of OnPatient) understand the importance around the security of your information.
+DrChrono uses nothing but the most secure servers to ensure your information is stored, and protected to the highest of standards.
 We store all of your information in a HIPAA compliant SSAE 16 SOC 1 and SOC 2 data center.

 What does HIPAA stand for and why is it important?